Obscure WordPress Functions That Are Actually Quite Useful

 Darren Grant gives a 5 min. lighting talk on WordPress custom URL rewrites at the WordPress London Meetup.

 So you’ve got your WordPress site up and running and visitors are finding it through search engines.
 But are you giving them enough information about your site once they’ve arrived?
-In this presentation I’d like to share some ideas for simple tweaks you can make to your theme that can help improve the usability of …
+In this presentation I’d like to share some ideas for simple tweaks you can make to your theme that can help improve the usability of your site – specifically in the areas of search, blog pages, archive pages, ‘landing’ pages and ‘read more’ links.
+I’ll … Continue reading

 One of the recent WordPress accessibility initiatives has been the introduction of the ‘accessibility-ready’ tag for theme authors who wish to submit themes to the WordPress repository.
 The tag is used to indicate that a theme contains the best practices in web accessibility, and can form the basis of an accessible WordPress website.
-But uptake …
+But uptake has been slow.
+This presentation looks at what you need to do to get your themes up to the ‘accessibility-ready’ … Continue reading

 Changing what you don’t like in the WordPress core, a plugin or a framework is not an easy task.
 Many developers don’t have a clue about what is important for accessibility.
-But telling developers they’re doing accessibility wrong or just posting: “this is all wrong, fix it” doesn’t always get accessibility on the agenda, or …
+But telling developers they’re doing accessibility wrong or just posting: “this is all wrong, fix it” doesn’t always get accessibility on the agenda, or get a positive response.
+But if WordPress doesn’t give you what you want, don’t just grumble or be intimidated by … Continue reading

 Sign up for our updates to be one of the first to hear about our next event